 The Perennial Plant Association is a North American group of growers, garden designers, nursery and garden centre owners.
 This group votes for the Perennial of the Year.
 The winners are usually known for their year-round interest, their ease of care, their ability to thrive in a wide range of zones and varying growing conditions.

-look at it on our website under our Plant search.
+Why not check it out on our website under our Plant search:

 Green Thumb Membership

 Your Green Thumb membership continues from year to year — it’s our way of thanking you for your business.
 No matter what level of discount you had last year, your membership is

 automatically renewed with your first purchase; just remind us that you’re a member.
 Your membership entitles you to discounts that increase, depending on your total yearly purchases.
 Just save your receipts and bring them in.